Tornado3P9/installscript-linux/README.md

 - Open **![menu](https://docs.xubuntu.org/current/user/libs/images/icon_menu.png) → Software → Software & Updates** and go to the _Updates_ tab

 ### The Alt key problem
 Some Linux systems support the option to move applications around using the **Alt** key.
-The problem is that a lot of Programs that run on both Windows and Linux also make heavy usage of the Alt key.
+The problem is that a lot of programs that run on both Windows and Linux also make heavy usage of the Alt key.
 - Open **![menu](https://docs.xubuntu.org/current/user/libs/images/icon_menu.png) → ![preferences](https://docs.xubuntu.org/current/user/libs/images/preferences-desktop.png) Settings Manager → Window Manager Tweaks → Accessibility** and change the *Key used to grab and move windows* to **None**
 - Press **Alt+F2** and type *xfce4-settings-manager*.
 Then go to **Window Manager Tweaks → Accessibility** and change the *Key used to grab and move windows* to **None**